dreger/audaciousfox.net/content/linked/padnick-jekyll-and-hyde.md

 > There is no Mr. Hyde.

 Spoilers, obviously.
-Do that even need said, if the principle work is more than 100 years old?
+Does that even need said, if the title is more than 100 years old?

 Mr. Padnick's take is different than the one I came away with post-reading, but I really enjoyed his analysis.
 Considering our current damp and dark October, and the fact [there's a Kindle version for just $1.99](http://a.co/hj8AxEe), it might be time to revisit Stevenson's classic.